-An important Scripture in understanding this subject is 2 Corinthians 6:14: "Do not be unequally yoked with unbelievers."
+An important Bible verse about understanding interracial marriage is 2 Corinthians 6:14: "Do not be unequally yoked with unbelievers."
 That last word, "unbelievers" is of key importance.
 A Christian should not marry a non-Christian--no matter how kind and good they are.

 What about interracial marriage?
 Deuteronomy 7:1-6 tells the Israelites to destroy all the inhabitants of the Canaan land and not to intermarry with them--because they would "turn your sons away from following Me, that they may serve other gods."
 The same key concern of 2 Corinthians 6:14 is again expressed here.

 Moses' wife was of another race and in Numbers 12:1-15 Aaron and Miriam were punished for criticizing this interracial marriage.
 The book of Ruth tells a delightful story of a foreigner who became part of the lineage of Christ.
 The harlot, Rahab, also of another nation, is included in the lineage of Christ as recorded in Matthew 1.
 Colossians 3:11 makes it clear that from God's perspective all are one in Christ.

 The Bible is clear that when both parties are believers (equally yoked), interracial marriage is not wrong.
 A Christian couple contemplating marriage must prayerfully and carefully consider the impact their marriage will have within heir cultural context, their family relationships, future children and the society in which they live.
 A loving Christian couple may accommodate well to many kinds of differences between themselves.
 However, there are cultural contexts where interracial marriage poses significant barriers to acceptance of the marriage and/or the children of the marriage.

 What does the Bible say about interracial relationships?